Mastodon

 Missing elements

 It is a curious fact the Element 43 and 61 are not stable atoms.
 The reason for this anomaly is not clearly defined by modern scientific thinking.
-The current theory of Magic Numbers is not adequate to describe this phenomena.
+The current theory of Magic Numbers is not adequate to describe this phenomenon.

+Harmonic Chemistry suggest that the reason these two atoms are unstable, can be easily explained in terms of Music.
 The last stable element is 83 after which element 84 begins the series of naturally radioactive elements.
 This value is 12 x 7 which are found to produce the musical scale.
 Furthermore, we find that 84 84÷2= 42.
 This is the last stable atom before element 43, which is unstable.
-Just like a musical octave,the periodic table has a break in its mid point.
+Just like a musical octave, the periodic table has a break in its mid-point.

 If we divide 84 into 3 we get 28, which is a third of the way through.
 Two thirds creates the musical fifth and is therefore represents element 56 (28×2).
-This is the ‘final boundary’ of the atom, forms a pair of S-orbitals in the 6th shell.
+This is the ‘final boundary’ of the atom, formed by a pair of S-orbitals in the 6th shell.
 All subsequent electrons form in a lower energy shell.
 For example, the F-Orbitals (57-70) form in the 4th shell, and the final set of D-Orbitals (71-80) appear in the 5th shell.

 Orbitals: Yellow = S Red= P Green = D Blue = F Black = Non stable.